autowarefoundation/autoware.universe/perception/autoware_tensorrt_rtmdet/README.md

 ## Purpose

 RTMDet is a real-time instance segmentation model which can be used for detecting objects like cars, pedestrians, bicycles, etc. in a scene.
-This package provides a ROS2 interface for RTMDet using TensorRT.
+This package provides a ROS 2 interface for RTMDet using TensorRT.

 ## Inner-workings / Algorithms